-What have been your main ‘career decision’ milestones so far?
+What were the main ‘career decision’ milestones in your life so far?

 What’s not so cool?

-What subjects did you do at school and how have these influenced your career path?
+What subjects did you take in school and how have these influenced your career path?

-What aspects of your education have proven most important for your job?
+What aspects of your education have been most important for your job?